 This Slow Cooker Potato Soup is a lightened up version of a classic!
 The potato soup simmers all day in a crockpot, and you’d never guess it is packed with veggies!

 Mr. Maebell was a picky eater.
 Actually, picky eater is kind of an understatement.
 He ate meat and cheese, and that is about it.
 I distinctly remember a very heated discussion when I tried to get him to eat a bell pepper.
 I knew then I was in for an uphill battle.

 So, while others may have given up or feed him only Buffalo Chicken for the rest of his life, I decided to get creative.
 And by creative I mean I lied to him all. the. time. about what was in his food.

-He bragged on my cheesy mashed potatoes, they were actually half cauliflower.
-He could eat my marinara sauce with a spoon but he had no idea I blended mushrooms, onions and peppers right in the soup.
+He bragged on my cheesy mashed potatoes — they were actually half cauliflower.
+He could eat my marinara sauce with a spoon but he had no idea I blended mushrooms, onions and peppers right into it.
 I snuck fruits and vegetables into anything I possibly could.
-If he noticed he never said anything but it lead me to think I was quite clever.
+If he noticed, he never said anything but it lead me to think I was quite clever.

 Fortunately, over time he started to venture out and eat lots of things he never would have considered before.
 Now, there isn’t really anything he won’t eat!
 One of his new favorites is this Chicken Taco Soup, so I decided to keep going with the soup trend!